 The U.S. Consulate General in Vancouver includes the following sections:

-As the Public Diplomacy arm of the U.S. Consulate General, the Office of Press and Cultural Affairs in Vancouver provides information from and about the United States to Canadians in British Columbia and Yukon Territory.
-For media inquiries or for information about cultural affairs only, please email firstname.lastname@example.org.
+The Public Diplomacy section at U.S. Consulate General Vancouver provides information from and about the United States to Canadians in British Columbia and Yukon Territory.
+For media inquiries or for information about cultural affairs only, please email Vancouver_PD@state.gov.

 NOTE: Our office does not handle visa inquiries and will not respond to visa inquiries.